 Know the Law.
 The Affordable Care Act contains 10 titles, each title addresses a different aspect of health care reform.
 Title I Quality, affordable health care for all Americans addresses most of the new benefits, rights, and protections.
 Check out our Summary of Provisions of the Patient Protection and Affordable Care Act for a plain English summary of each provision pertaining to the “benefits of ObamaCare”.

 Each new benefit, right and protection is part of one of ObamaCare’s provisions.
-As you can see by the image below some of the most popular Provisions in the Affordable Care Act are the ones that the least amount of people are aware of.
+As you can see by the image below some of the most popular provisions in the Affordable Care Act are the ones that the least amount of people are aware of.

 Requirements of ObamaCare

 All health plans sold in 2014 must meet a new set of standards.
 In short they must offer all of the benefits, rights, and protections discussed on this page.
-If you are on a plan that doesn’t offer these benefits, rights, and protections you’ll have to switch to a new plan in 2015 unless you enrolled in your plan before March of 2010 (when the ACA was signed into law).
+If you are on a plan that doesn’t offer these benefits, rights, and protections you’ll have to switch to a new plan during open enrollment, unless you enrolled in your plan before March of 2010 (when the ACA was signed into law).
 Plans started before the law was signed are called grandfathered plans.
 Learn more about grandfathered plans and keeping your health care plan.

 Who Benefits From ObamaCare?